 Why Docker Engine?

-Docker Engine forms the common foundation underlying the Docker Enterprise platform, allowing developers and operators to turn ideas into reality quickly and securely.
+Docker Engine forms the common foundation underlying many cloud-native applications, letting developers turn ideas into reality quickly and securely.

 Freedom of Choice